KxSystems/docs-v1/docs/cookbook/loading-from-large-files.md

 ## Utilities

-A utility script <i class="fa fa-github"></i> <a target="_blank"href="https://github.com/simongarland/csvguess">simongarland/csvguess</a> allows CSV loader scripts to be automatically generated.
+A utility script <i class="fa fa-github"></i> [github.com/simongarland/csvguess](https://github.com/simongarland/csvguess) allows CSV loader scripts to be generated automatically.
 This is especially useful for very wide or long CSV files where it is time-consuming to specify the correct types for each column.
 This also includes an optimized on-disk sorter, and the ability to create a loader to load and enumerate quickly all the symbol columns, allowing parallel loading processes to have only to read the sym file.